GatorIncubator/gatorgrouper/README.md

 GatorGrouper is only confirmed to run in Python 3.5.

 ## Installation of Pytest-Coverage

-run in the terminal:<br/>
+run in the terminal:

 ```
 pip install pytest-cov
 ```

 ## Usage

-to run pytest-coverage:<br/>
+to run pytest-coverage:

 ```
 coverage run --source tests -m py.test
 coverage report
 ```

 ## Configuring Travis-Ci

-In order to activate travis-ci you must have admin rights.<br/>
+In order to activate travis-ci you must have admin rights.

-Make sure that you turned on the repo by seeing the green slide.<br/>
+Make sure that you turned on the repo by seeing the green slide.

-Then in the root directory of your repo create a .travis.yml<br/>
+Then in the root directory of your repo create a .travis.yml

 An example of a .travis.yml

 ```
 language: python
 python: